 The CSC is authorized to monitor the performance of the IANA naming function against agreed service level requirements (7) on a regular basis.

-The CSC will analyse reports provided by the IANA Functions Operator on a monthly basis and publish their findings.
+The CSC will analyze the monthly reports provided by the IANA Functions Operator and publish their findings monthly. basis and publish their findings.

 The CSC is authorized to undertake remedial action to address performance issues in accordance with agreed Remedial Action Procedures.
 Any necessary remedial action will be discussed by the IANA Functions Operator and CSC and will lead to an agreed plan for resolving the issues (8).